Luneri

 Red Yeast Rice is a compound with its clearest current use in Primary hypercholesterolemia, statin-intolerant; first-line nutraceutical intervention.

-This live dossier is anchored by 140 tracked studies, 24 meta-analyses, 95 RCTs and the clearest tracked movement in TC, LDL-C, TG.
+High confidence human evidence supports the brief, anchored by 140 tracked studies, 24 meta-analyses, 95 RCTs and the most reliable movement in TC, LDL-C, TG.

 Potent CYP3A4 inhibition and P-glycoprotein inhibition � dual mechanism markedly increases monacolin K/lovastatin acid systemic exposure; transplant patients also have higher baseline myopathy risk Potent CYP3A4 inhibition and P-glycoprotein inhibition � dual mechanism markedly increases monacolin K/lovastatin acid systemic exposure; transplant patients also have higher baseline myopathy risk Verify Monacolin K content before predicting clinical response; at =3 mg/day Monacolin K, expect ~15% LDL-C reduction; at 10 mg/day, expect ~25-30% LDL-C reduction comparable to low-dose statin